KokoMukruYves/Workforce360-Employee-Wellbeing-Training-Performance-Analytics/README.md

    Male (38%), Female (32%), Other (30), reflects a diverse and inclusive workforce.

 •	Education Levels:
-   Even spread across High School, Bachelor's, Master's, and PhD — supports varied learning styles and career pathways.
+   Even spread across High School, Bachelor's, Master's, and PhD, supports varied learning styles and career pathways.

 •	Average Age:
      40 years, indicates a mature workforce with potential for mentorship and leadership development.